Good Cause - Information and FAQs for Students

 • Letter from a leader/manager or senior colleague of a group or club that you belong to, an organisation where you volunteer, or a place of employment.

-• If you experienced technical difficulties with accessing, completing, checking or submitting an online exam, you should support your Good Cause claim with reference to an IT Helpdesk Number.
+• If you experienced technical difficulties with accessing, completing, checking or submitting an online exam (and it wasn't a University issue that, for example, impacted on a full cohort and where other mitigations have been put in place by your School and communicated to you), you could support your Good Cause claim with reference to an IT Helpdesk Number if you logged the issue with the IT Helpdesk.

 Letters of support from personal friends or family members may be submitted in relation to any circumstances, but these carry less weight in supporting a Good Cause claim.
 In your claim you should explain why this is the best evidence available to you.